netease-youdao/EmotiVoice/README.md

 [Voice Cloning with your personal data](https://github.com/netease-youdao/EmotiVoice/wiki/Voice-Cloning-with-your-personal-data) has been released on December 13th, 2023.

+## Training a new language model

+Training a new language model involves a considerable amount of resources, including computing power, time, and a large, diverse dataset.
+If you're interested in training a new language model, particularly using OpenAI's GPT-3 architecture, here are the general steps and considerations:

+## Access to GPT Codebase:

+OpenAI has not released the training code for GPT-3, but they have released the codebase for GPT-2.
+You can find it on OpenAI's GitHub repository.

+## Compute Resources:

+Training a large language model like GPT-3 requires substantial computational resources, including powerful GPUs or TPUs and large-scale distributed computing.

+## Dataset:

+The size of your dataset is crucial.
+GPT-3 was trained on a massive and diverse dataset comprising a significant portion of the internet.
+The exact size is not disclosed, but it's on the order of hundreds of gigabytes.

+## Data Preprocessing:

+You'll need to preprocess your dataset, tokenizing and formatting it appropriately for training.
+GPT models often use byte-pair encoding or other tokenization techniques.

+## Training Parameters:

+Configuring training parameters, such as the number of layers, hidden units, and other hyperparameters, is a crucial step.
+These choices can impact the model's performance and training time.

+## Training Time:

+Training large language models takes a substantial amount of time.
+GPT-3 was trained for weeks on powerful hardware.
+The exact duration will depend on the size of your model and the dataset.

+## Evaluation and Fine-Tuning:

+After the initial training, you may need to evaluate your model's performance and fine-tune it on specific tasks or domains if necessary.

+## Ethical Considerations:

+Ensure that your use of the language model aligns with ethical standards, and be aware of potential biases in your training data.

+Remember that training a model like GPT-3 requires significant expertise in machine learning, access to substantial computational resources, and the ability to handle large datasets.
+If you don't have these resources, consider exploring pre-trained models or collaborating with research institutions that specialize in natural language processing.

 ## Roadmap & Future work

 - Our future plan can be found in the [ROADMAP](./ROADMAP.md) file.